data.table Exercises: 12 High-Performance Data Manipulation Problems, Solved Step-by-Step

 Click to reveal solution

 type = "lead" for the opposite direction: row i receives row i+1's value.
-The last row of each group becomes NA.Common Mistakes and How to Fix Them
+The last row of each group becomes NA.What are the most common data.table mistakes?

 Mistake 1: Modifying a data.table inside a function without copy()